billba/react-style/README.md

 Downstream we do some typescript magic to convert the latter to the former.

-Now if you try to add a different `'ActionName'` to any action group you will get an error.
+Now if you try to add a different `'ActionName'` to any group of actions you will get an error.
+There is nothing we can do if you add an identically typed `'ActionName'`, however, so try not to do that.

 #### `AppAction`: the Single Action Type